timofey256/playground/csharp_notes/notes.md

 S1 s1 = new S1(); // size 4B
 S2 s2 = new S2(); // size 8B

-s1 = s2 // what should happen? s1 is 4B and s2 is 8B. it would be complex and is frequent cause of bugs (for example in C++ where structs aren't sealed), so this structs are sealed.
+s1 = s2 // if structs weren't sealed, what should have happened here? s1 is 4B and s2 is 8B. it would be complex and is frequent cause of bugs (for example in C++ where structs aren't sealed), so this structs are sealed.

 // note that this does not happen in reference types because all variables of this type are equal in their size (cuz they are pointers to memory)
 ```